 5. Floating in the Dead Sea

-Photographing around the Dead Sea was a bit of challenge to say the least.
+The Dead Sea was one of the most relaxing places to stay in Jordan.
+However, photographing around the Dead Sea was a bit of a challenge, to say the least.
 We attempted to find some spots with beautiful salt formations, but many areas were heavily armed with guards and they would not allow you to access certain spots.

 The Dead Sea resort area is very close to the border with Israel, so security is quite tight.
 Unfortunately, our hotel would not allow us to explore many areas outside the hotel grounds.
 Instead we opted to enjoy floating in the Dead Sea and drinking cocktails around the pool, while swatting flies – I’ve never seen so many in my life, and I’m from Australia!